Understanding IT Service Management and Its Benefits

 By measuring your ITSM options against this list, you can find a tool that can be customized to fit your needs and scale for the future.

 By using an ITSM tool that includes integration and automation, you can free up your resources by automating the everyday, mundane tasks they normally have to complete before working on bigger projects – things like system name changes, resetting passwords, or granting certain permissions to software.
-All of these, and more, can be automated with workflows using iPaaS with your ITSM.
+For many organizations, this is critical for not just excellent service delivery, but for employee morale.

 By combining iPaaS (integration platform as a service) with ITSM and PPM on a single platform you can automate both complex and simple tasks, as well as connect disparate systems throughout your organization.